stefprez/TingBillSplitter/README.md

 8. Verify the estimated usage costs for minutes, messages, and megabytes are correct.
 Sometimes Ting is nice and seems to round down in their buckets.
 This can cause a discrepancy between the bill amount and the calculated amount in the spreadsheet, so use the override columns and enter in the correct amount.
 If you don't use the override column, you will lose the formula.
 9. The total costs per line will show up in the appropriate column, with usage breakdowns as well.
 10. Don't forget to save your changes so for the next month, you only have to update the usage sheets, taxes, and total bill amounts!

+If you have any questions, comments, or issues, please email me at stefprez+tingbillsplitter@gmail.com and I'll be happy to try and help!